US-India relations hit new low despite Trump-Modi bromance: What’s next?

 What are the friction points in US-India relations?

-Modi and Trump might speak highly of each other, but there is a growing number of areas where India and Russia are at odds, ranging from trade agreements to strategic alignment.
+Modi and Trump might speak highly of each other, but there is a growing number of areas where India and the US are at odds, ranging from trade agreements to strategic alignment.

 No trade deal